Tenure-Track criteria

 Financial considerations such as the availability of a regularly funded, tenured position in the department’s personnel budget must not enter the considerations for tenure.

-• At least one article published in a top-5 general interest journal in economics (or equivalent in statistics or finance), reflecting the candidate’s quality of research and broader research agenda, and establishing the candidate as a leader in his or her field.
+Economics, Review of Economic Studies), reflecting the candidate’s quality of research and broader research agenda, and establishing the candidate as a leader in his or her field.

 • A “pipeline” of unpublished working papers and a strong expectation that at least one of these papers will be published eventually in a top-5 general interest journal.